cdarylb/digital-garden/content/index.md

 Hey dude !
 Welcome to my digital garden !

 This is the place I use to keep track of my notes because my head is already way too full to remember everything.
-These are mostly the notes I take—though not always regularly—on a few areas of interest :
+These are mostly the notes I take —though not always regularly— on a few areas of interest :

 - OSINT & social engineering
 - Linux